vinnydiehl/nds_toolkit/README.md

-# NDS Hacking Kit
+# NDS Toolkit

-Welcome to the development branch of the NDS Hacking Kit!
+Welcome to the development branch of the NDS Toolkit!

 The code is in the ```src``` directory.
 Check the commit history for the latest development status and hack away.